 - Check that the volume is not muted.
-Press Fn + F7 to toggle muting on and off. - Press Fn + UP-ARROW to increase the volume. - Double-click the speaker icon on the taskbar to ensure that Mute is not checked. - Check settings in BIOS Setup. - 1.
+Press Fn + F7 to toggle muting on and off. - Press Fn + UP-ARROW to increase the volume. - Double-click the speaker icon on the taskbar to see if Mute is checked. - Check settings in BIOS Setup. - 1.
 From the Start menu, shut down, then restart the OmniBook. - 2.
 When you see the HP logo, press F2 to enter the BIOS Setup utility. - 3.
 From the System Devices menu, check that Audio is enabled.